 The disaster itself began during a routing systems test which went a *little* bit awry.
-After a power surge, an emergency shut down was attempted, which caused a sharp rise in power.
-This led to a series of explosions which resulted in a massive radioactive fallout.
+A sharp rise in power was recorded after an unexpected surge.
+This then led to an attempt at an emergency shut down which caused a series of explosions.
+The results of this was massive radioactive fallout.
 Consequently, hundreds of thousands of people were evacuated and resettled in ‘safer’ regions.

 As the plant was run by central Soviet Government, it was some time before Ukrainian authorities were actually aware of the problem.
 In addition, the local town wasn’t evacuated.
 The extent of the problem was only realised when residents started to fall ill.
 The fact that people of Pripyat had no clue about what had happened is horrifying.
 The fall out was so far reaching that radioactive rainfall even hit the Scottish Highlands.